rustshop/rustshop/README.md

 The core target audience are Rust developers that are familiar or willing to learn Nix and have some DevOps interest.
 However it might be useful for wide group of people:

-* `rustshop` project is a bit like a tutorial for setting up AWS/k8s stack.
+* `rustshop` project is a bit like a tutorial for setting up Nix&Rust shop building a AWS/k8s stack.
 * `rustshop` binary is well integrated tool to make working with like `terraform`, `kubectl`, `kops`, `helm` and other utilities much more convenient (in particular when dealing with multiple accounts/profiles/clusters).